DOROTHY HYMAN SPORTS CLUB – ARTIFICIAL PITCH RESURFACING

-McArdle Sport Tec & TigerTurf completed a challenging 3G pitch installation in February, after winning a competitive tender to resurface an existing artificial pitch for Dorothy Hyman Sports Centre in Barnsley.
+McArdle Sport Tec & partners TigerTurf completed a challenging artificial pitch installation in February, after winning a competitive tender for a 3G pitch resurfacing at Dorothy Hyman Sports Centre in Barnsley.

-The schedule of works included refurbishment and extension of an existing sand-dressed pitch to build a new 106 x 70m community 3G pitch.
+The works included reconstruction and extension of an existing sand dressed pitch to build a new 106 x 70m community 3G pitch.

-The previous artificial pitch had been decommissioned in 2012 after it had been deemed unsafe.
-The works on the new pitch layout included building an extension to the footprint playing area, replacing the existing floodlighting, and installing ball stop perimeter fencing.
+The previous sand dressed pitch had been decommissioned in 2012 after it had been deemed unsafe.
+The works on the new artificial pitch installation required extension to the existing footprint , new floodlighting and perimeter fencing.

 Once groundworks had begun, we soon discovered that the foundations needed extensive works to remove 2000 cubic meters of solid rock formation, inhibiting the progress of the planned works.
-Once this minor setback had been overcome, and foundations had been established, TigerTurf’s FIFA Quality & Quality Pro accredited product, Atomic Pro 60, had been laid over the engineered macadam base.
+Once this minor setback had been overcome, and foundations had been established, TigerTurf’s FIFA Quality Turf Atomic Pro 60, had been laid over the engineered macadam base.